xyproto/orchideous/README.md

 Have you ever had a single `main.cpp` file that you just want to compile, without having to make sure the order of flags are correct and ideally without having to provide any flags at all?

-**Slay** (or `slay` for short) handles compiler detection, flag ordering, library discovery via `pkg-config`, testing, formatting, cross-compilation, etc., without a single configuration file.
+**Slay** handles compiler detection, flag ordering, library discovery via `pkg-config`, testing, formatting, cross-compilation, etc., without a single configuration file.

 It should be possible to compile all of the examples in the `examples` directory, simply by running `slay` in each directory, as long as the right packages and libraries have been installed.